rh-ai-quickstart/llm-cpu-serving/README.md

 ```
 Hi, I'm trying to keep up with all the AI changes while also balancing my life but getting overwhelmed, how can I deal with this?
 ```
+It will provide you a reply and some citations related to the question.

 ![AnythingLLM](docs/images/anythingllm-1.png)